VOLTTRON/volttron/docs/source/devguides/setup/Building-VOLTTRON.rst

 there are significant changes.
 The system's Python need only be used on the initial bootstrap.

-Before bootstrapping, ensure the `required packages <VOLTTRON-Prerequisites>`__ are installed.
+Before bootstrapping, ensure the :doc:`required packages <VOLTTRON-Prerequisites>` are installed.
 If you intend to develop in Eclipse, we recommend creating the work directory: ~/git or ~/workspace.
 Then run the following commands in the work directory to work with the master branch of the repository: